Coping With Bad Weather

 Advice on setting up fireworks for safe firing in the wind and rain.

 Firing your fireworks display in the rain is not only possible, but actually quite easy with an investment of time and effort in waterproofing your fireworks beforehand.
-In the first part of this article we’ll run through how to waterproof each type of consumer firework.
+In the first part of this article I’ll run through how to waterproof each type of consumer firework.
 Note: This advice is intended for those setting up in advance.
 If you are simply taking each firework out one at a time to fire then as long as you keep the fuse dry when staking it out, you generally don’t need to worry about waterproofing unless it’s raining very heavily.

 Table of contents: